 This encounter sparked years of experimentation, collaboration, and learning alongside experts in the biochar and permaculture communities.
 Through workshops, field trials, and educational events, Christer deepened his understanding of biochar’s agricultural and climate benefits.
 After winning recognition for a biochar project in 2017, he attended COP23 in Bonn, reconnected with environmental networks, and began raising capital to formally establish Circle Carbon.

 In 2018, Circle Carbon became a social enterprise focused on carbon-negative soil regeneration using biochar technology.
 Its demonstration and research center, Circle Carbon Labs, operated for five years, converting over 200 tons of biomass waste annually into premium biochar products.
-Initially challenged by the market’s unfamiliarity with biochar, the team began growing fruits and vegetables to showcase its benefits.
+Initially challenged by the market’s unfamiliarity with biochar (and the outbreak of COVID), the team began growing fruits and vegetables to showcase its benefits.
 The results included healthier soils, more resilient crops, earlier fruit production, and higher-quality harvests, eventually attracting chefs and restaurants willing to pay premium prices for the produce.

 Beyond producing biochar, Circle Carbon positioned itself as a model for regenerative living and a “Virtuous Circular Economy.”
 The organization emphasized education through tours, workshops, and public engagement, helping people understand the relationship between healthy soils, carbon storage, and sustainable agriculture.
 Through years of experimentation and storytelling, Circle Carbon demonstrated that businesses can move beyond extraction-based models and instead restore ecosystems while creating long-term environmental and economic value.